 For income criteria you can choose what happens when an applicant does not meet the requirement:

-- Manual review — Applicant stays active; you decide.
+- Manual review — Applicant is flagged for your manual review; you decide.

 - Request guarantor — Locari automatically requests a guarantor.
 Once a guarantor with sufficient income is confirmed, the criterion is marked as fulfilled.